 This post is sponsored by Silk.
 All opinions are my own.

 Something I love about January is the opportunity for reinvention.
 I’m not a diligent resolution-maker but do feel the effects of beginning a new year.
 A bit like completing a chapter in a book, when the last page turns everything does feel fresh.
-It’s a natural time for reflection, renewed resolve about healthy habits developed over the prior year as well as trying on new things, experimenting, and freshening-up life a bit.
+It’s a natural time for reflection, renewed resolve about healthy habits developed over the prior year as well as trying on new things (like the Slow Cooker Light Almond Milk Tapioca Pudding), experimenting, and freshening-up life a bit.

 I keep a running mental list of new things I want to try and foods I want to make.
 I find I can get into a rut like a trail horse walking the same route repeatedly day after day.
 Routine does not play to my strengths and I’m most happy when mixing things up.
 Lately I’ve wanted to incorporate more healthy plant-based options into our family diet for the health benefits but also to stretch my knowledge and recipe options.